PieInsurance/restest/README.md

 ## Assignment

 We want to test the functionality of our [temperature](https://en.wikipedia.org/wiki/Temperature) API.
 We _think_ it works well, but need more system level testing.
-Use [Postman](https://www.postman.com/) to make test cases for this API.

 ## Examples: